charliermarsh/autobot/README.md

 1. Running Autobot consumes OpenAI credits and thus could cost you money.
 Be careful!
 2. By default, Autobot uses OpenAI's `text-davinci-002` model, though `autobot run` accepts a `--model` parameter, allowing you to select an alternative OpenAI model.
-Note, though, that OpenAI's Codex models are currently in a private beta.
+Note, though, that OpenAI's Codex models are currently in a private beta, so `code-davinci-002` and friends may error for you.
 4. To speed up execution, Autobot calls out to the OpenAI API in parallel.
 If you haven't upgraded to a paid account, you may hit rate-limit errors.
 You can pass `--nthreads 1` to `autobot run` to disable multi-threading.
 Running Autobot over large codebases is not recommended (yet).